 The Large Windows option allows windows larger than 216.
-It defines an implicit scale factor, which is used to multiply the window size value found in a TCP header to obtain the true window size which can go up to a maximum limit of 1 GB.
+It defines an implicit scale factor, which is used to multiply the window size value found in a TCP header to obtain the true window size, which can be up to 1 GB.